Frequently Asked Questions

 A: Donor advised funds are one of the fastest growing trends in the financial services industry.
 There are now over a quarter million funds which have grown in the double digits each of the past seven years.
 Assets are over $80 billion and funds to nonprofits each year are approximately $15 billion.

 Yet, with the rising number of accounts, there is a growing controversy over the amount of funds standing idle amid dire social needs at home and abroad.
-Sagamore’s impact investing deals allow latent capital to become active capital with measureable social results and a predictable return to the DAF.
+Commonwealth’s impact investing deals allow latent capital to become active capital with measurable social results and a predictable return to the DAF.

-Q: Why do you employ Private Equity in social impact deals?
+Q: Why do you employ Private Equity and Venture Capital techniques in social impact deals?

 A: Private equity conjures images of Gordon Gekko-style buying of companies, stripping them down, and selling off parts for profit.
 But it’s a discipline that’s all about turning underperforming businesses into high performing ones and that’s exactly what’s needed in the social sector.